gurnec/btcrecover/TUTORIAL.md

 This tutorial is pretty long... you don't have to read the whole thing.
 Here are some places to start.

  1. Read the [Installation](#installation) section for instructions and download links.
- 2. If you need help creating passwords from different combinations of smaller pieces you remember, start with step 3.
+ 2. If you already have a `btcrecover-tokens-auto.txt` file, skip straight to step 5.
+If you need help creating passwords from different combinations of smaller pieces you remember, start with step 3.
 If you you think there's a typo in your password, or if you mostly know what your whole password is and only need to try different variations of it, read step 4.
  3. Read [The Token File](#the-token-file) section (at least the beginning), which describes how *btcrecover* builds up a whole password you don't remember from smaller pieces you do remember.
-Once you're done, you'll know how to create a tokens.txt file you'll need later.
+Once you're done, you'll know how to create a `tokens.txt` file you'll need later.
  4. Read the [Typos](#typos) section, which describes how *btcrecover* can make variations to a whole password to create different password guesses.
 Once you're done, you'll have a list of command-line options which will create the variations you want to test.
      * If you didn't need step 3, read [The Passwordlist](#the-passwordlist) section instead.
  5. Read the [Running *btcrecover*](#running-btcrecover) section to see how to put these pieces together and how to run *btcrecover* in a Command Prompt window.